HitoriSensei/omdb/README.md

 `vendor` directory is the framework base I'm using for most of my projects, code inside this directory is not counted towards time constraints.

 ### gen/api
 Code inside this directory is generated using `swagger-codegen` from (OMDB OpenAPI definition)[https://www.omdbapi.com/swagger.json].
-The code excluded from linting.
+For this reason, the code is excluded from linting.

 ## Starting